turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 end
 ```

-Run the test again, and finally, you should get a failure rather than an
+At this point the test produces a failure rather than an error:
-error.

 ```plain
   1) Failure: